park-seyeon/park-seyeon.github.io/_pages/about.md

 **MANUSCRIPTS AND WORKiNG PAPERS**

-Park, Seyeon.
+2024.
 The new typology of causativization in Korean: the case of covert generic causatives.
-Ms. The University of Texas at Austin.
+Ms. The University of Texas at Austin.\

-Park, Seyeon. cokka‑sey‑yo: “respectfully go fuck yourself”.
+2023. cokka‑sey‑yo: “respectfully go fuck yourself”.
 Ms. The University of Texas at Austin.

-Park, Seyeon.
+2022.
 Inadequacy: Implications of ‑(n)un in Korean.
 Ms. The University of Texas at Austin.

 **PEER‑REVIEWED JOURNAL ARTICLES**

-Park, Seyeon.
 2018.
 Scrambling in Korean Parasitic Gap Constructions and its Cross‑linguistic Implications. _Korean Journal of Linguistics_ 43‑1: 43‑72.

 **CONFERENCE PROCEEDINGS**

-Park, Seyeon.
 2017.
 Non‑Constituent Coordination: Against a Move‑and‑Delete Account. _Proceedingsof the 2017 CORE
 Conference of English Language and Literature_, Sungkyunkwan University.
 Vol. 2:39‑43.

 **CONFERENCE PRESENTATIONS**